Various

 Can be interrupted with CTRL-C. "gs" stands for "goto sleep".
 While sleeping the cursor is positioned in the text, if at a visible position.
 Queued messages are processed during the sleep.

 :sl! :sleep! :[N]sl[eep]!
-[N][m] Same as above.
-Unlike Vim, it does not hide the cursor. vim-differences
+[N][m] Same as above, but hide the cursor.

 2. Using Vim like less or more less

 If you use the less or more program to view a file, you don't get syntax highlighting.
 Thus you would like to use Vim instead.
-You can do this by using the shell script "$VIMRUNTIME/macros/less.sh".
+You can do this by using the shell script "$VIMRUNTIME/scripts/less.sh".

 This isn't perfect.
 For example, when viewing a short file Vim will still use the whole screen.
 But it works well enough for most uses, and you get syntax highlighting.